OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 ![blast output](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/blastN.PNG)

 Good, you now have a great blast hit, but you'll notice that the red bar covers only part of your contig.
-This happens beacue the reads run over the end of the gene.
+This happens because the reads run over the end of the gene.
 16S rRNA genes are only ~1,500 base pairs, so you'll need to trim the edges for the next step.
 Look at the alignment below, find the start and stop position and trim your sequence accordingly.
 Hint: text searchers really help.

 ![alignment](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/blast_alignment.PNG)